 Bonus: Since the system is sealed, there should be no foul smells coming from your composter.
 It also won’t attract flies, rats or other vermin.

 If you live in the city, you might be thinking, “Where am I supposed to put these food scraps in the ground?”
-You’ll find services that will pick up your Bokashi fermented food scraps in many cities.
+You can find services that will pick up your Bokashi fermented food scraps in many cities.
 In New York City, Vokashi is one service to look into.

 Still uncertain if Bokashi composting is right for you?
-Check out these videos to learn more.
+Watch these Bokashicycle videos to learn more.

 Feature image courtesy of Shutterstock